 Majority of blazers?
 You get them for the materials.
 Not with this Going Places Blazer by Ministry of Supply.
 See, Ministry of Supply is all about the features.
 They make clothing that makes lives easier.
 A premium material is great, but it can only do so much if it’s premium but not with features.

 This blazer doesn’t come with any of the premium materials that you would expect in a blazer at a price point of over $200.
-The materials that it comes with though combined with the right design makes this Ministry of Supply Going Places Blazer worth it even without the premium materials.
-For instance, this is the only blazer I know of not including Ministry’s other blazer of course, that I can put into a small carry-on without having any issues.
+The materials that it comes with though combined with the right design, makes this Ministry of Supply Going Places Blazer worth it even without the premium materials.
+For instance, this is the only blazer I know of, not including Ministry’s other blazer, of course, that I can put into a small carry-on without having any issues.
 And it even fits into briefcases.

 This Ministry of Supply Going Blazer is the most compact blazer ever!
-It folds so well it will fold into a size of your shirt.
+It folds so well it will fold into the size of your shirt.
 And that’s not a joke.
 That’s my favorite thing about Ministry of Supply products.
 They are just extremely travel-friendly.
 And that matters especially in the fall and winter when traveling.
 And if there’s anything that makes this the best blazer for under $200, this is the reason.

 Imagine this.
 You are walking.
 It gets hot.
 You want to take the blazer off but can’t fit it into your briefcase, well, you can fit this one.
 And you’ll still have plenty of space after.